13 Best Places to go Stand Up Paddleboarding in the UK

 Scarborough Coast

 Head to the traditional seaside resort of Scarborough to SUP along Yorkshire’s dramatic coastline.
-There’s a brilliant mix sheltered bays and more open waters for a varied paddling experience.
+There’s a brilliant mix of sheltered bays and more open waters for a varied paddling experience.
 North Bay and South Bay are relatively sheltered and good places for beginners, although it’s still worth booking a lesson if you plan to head away from the shoreline.
 Cayton Bay is a popular location and much quieter if you’re struggling with.

 Scarborough Club Site